-17. Plaintiff Zachary Chernik ("Plaintiff Chernik") is, and at all times relevant hereto has been, a resident of the state of Illinois.
-Plaintiff Chernik purchased the following Contaminated Dog Foods for his nineteen dogs, Jackie, a 15 1⁄2-year-old Border Collie; Bob, a 10-year-old Border Collie; Jazzy, a 15 1⁄2-year-old Border Collie; Tweak, a 15 1⁄2-year-old Border Collie-Jack Russell mix; Squeeze, a 15 1⁄2-year-old Border Collie-Jack Russell mix; Kerwyn, a 14 1⁄4-year-old Border Collie-Jack Russell mix; Cruise, a 12 1⁄2-year-old Jack Russell; RazR, a 12 1⁄4-year-old Border Collie-Jack Russell mix who passed away on Christmas Eve of 2017 of a choroid plexus papilloma; Stealer, a 15 1⁄2-year-old Border Collie-Jack Russell mix; BurnE, a 12 1⁄2-year-old Border Collie-Jack Russell mix; BurnE, a 12 1⁄2-year-old Border Collie-Jack Russell mix; BurnE, a 12 1⁄2-year-old
+19. Plaintiff Chernik is, and at all times relevant hereto has been, a resident of the state of Illinois.
+Plaintiff Chernik purchased the following Contaminated Dog Foods for his nineteen dogs, Jackie, a Border Collie who has passed away; Bob, a Border Collie who has passed away; Jazzy, Border Collie who has passed away; Tweak, a sixteen year-old Border Collie-Jack Russell mix; Squeeze, a sixteen year -old Border Collie-Jack Russell mix; Kerwyn, a Border Collie-Jack Russell mix who has passed away; Cruise, a Jack Russell who has passed away; RazR, a Border Collie-Jack Russell mix who passed away on Christmas Eve of 2017 of a choroid plexus papilloma at the age of twelve-and-one-quarter years old; Stealer, a sixteen year-old Border Collie-Jack Russell mix; BurnE, a Border Collie-American Staffordshire Terrier mix who has passed away; Talon, a ten-year-old Border Collie-Jack Russell mix; Phantom, a ten-year-old Border Collie-Jack

-Russell mix; Phantom, a 10-year-old Border Collie-Jack Russell mix; Mirage, a 10-year-old Border Collie-Jack Russell mix; Layla, a 9 1⁄2-year-old Labrador Retriever-American Staffordshire Terrier mix; Elf, a 4 1/4-year-old Border Collie-Jack Russell mix; Vixen, a 4 1/4-year-old Border Collie-Jack Russell mix; Ricochet, a 2 1⁄2-year-old Border Collie-Whippet mix; Glide, a 1 3⁄4-yearold Border Collie-Whippet mix; and Hydro, a 1-year-old Border Collie-Whippet mix (all performance dogs): Orijen Six Fish, Orijen Adult and Orijen Regional Red and a variety of Acana products.
-Plaintiff Chernik purchased the Contaminated Dog Foods on average one per bag week from approximately April 2006 and approximately July 2017, generally from Pet Food Experts and Zeus and Company Pet Supply.
-Prior to purchasing the Contaminated Dog Foods, Plaintiff Chernik saw the nutritional claims on the packaging, which he relied on when deciding to purchase the Contaminated Dog Foods.
-During that time, based on the false and misleading claims, warranties, representations, advertisements, and other marketing by Defendants, Plaintiff Chernik was unaware that the Contaminated Dog Foods contained and/or had a risk of containing the disclosed levels of heavy metals, pentobarbital, toxins, and/or unnatural or other ingredients that do not conform to the labels, packaging, advertising, and statements and would not have purchased the food if that was fully disclosed.
-Plaintiff Chernik was injured by paying a premium for the Contaminated Dog Foods that have no or de minimis value based on the presence of the alleged heavy metals, pentobarbital, toxins, BPA, and/or unnatural or other ingredients.
+Russell mix; Mirage, a ten-year-old Border Collie-Jack Russell mix; Layla, a ten-year-old Labrador Retriever-American Staffordshire Terrier mix; Elf, a five-year-old Border Collie-Jack Russell mix; Vixen, a five-old Border Collie-Jack Russell mix; Ricochet, a three-year-old Border Collie-Whippet mix; Glide, a two-year-old Border Collie-Whippet mix; and Hydro, a two-yearold Border Collie-Whippet mix (all performance dogs): Orijen Six Fish, Orijen Adult and Orijen Regional Red, and a variety of Acana products.
+Plaintiff Chernik purchased the Contaminated Dog Foods on average one per bag week from approximately April 2006 and approximately July 2017, generally from Pet Food Experts and Zeus and Company Pet Supply, Inc. Prior to purchasing the Contaminated Dog Foods, Plaintiff Chernik saw the nutritional claims on the packaging, which he relied on when deciding to purchase the Contaminated Dog Foods.
+During that time, based on the false and misleading claims, representations, advertisements, and other marketing by Defendants, Plaintiff Chernik was unaware that the Contaminated Dog Foods contained and/or had a risk of containing the disclosed levels of heavy metals, pentobarbital, toxins, BPA, non-regional and non-fresh ingredients, and/or unnatural or other ingredients that do not conform to the labels, packaging, advertising, and statements and would not have purchased the food if that was fully disclosed.
+Plaintiff Chernik was injured by paying a premium for the Contaminated Dog Foods that have no or de minimis value based on the presence of the alleged heavy metals, pentobarbital, toxins, BPA, non-regional and non-fresh ingredients, and/or unnatural or other ingredients that do not conform to the labels, packaging, advertising, and statements.